Ever Regret Renting Your Vacation Rental To A Guest?

 I asked the vacation rental community this question – “What’s The Most Valuable Thing You’ve Learned In The Vacation Rental Business?”

 Jan Ferry-Axman, a cottage owner with vacation rentals near the Finger Lakes, contributed a piece of advice about guests that inspired me to write this blog post.
-She’s a very involved owner and someone you should know.
-Be sure to join our Villa Marketers community and add her as friend.

 “Set Professional Standards high and….Always always be super hospitable, patient and helpful.
 NO MATTER WHAT!
 They may complain that they want a full refund because the toilet was out of service for a day, although you proved it was because their kids stuffed a stuffed animal and a pair of glasses down it (actual event).
 Make it through the very few who pain you…Your other numerous guests will sing songs of good reviews, numerous referrals and frequent returns to your property!”